heltonmaia/proj-Energy-BR_DE/docs/synthetic_data_design.md

 # Electricity Generation Data — Brazil 🇧🇷 & Germany 🇩🇪

-This document presents updated, corrected data on electricity generation sources, average monthly generation, and industrial costs for Brazil and Germany, based on recent statistics and reputable sources.
+This document presents updated, corrected data on electricity generation sources, average monthly generation, industrial costs, grid reliability, and curtailment for Brazil and Germany, based on recent statistics and reputable sources.

 ---